Jimmy has helped 73 of our artists reach over 400,000 new listeners!

 Back then I really wanted to go to ballet classes, but unfortunately … life happened.
 Nevertheless, I still dream of pirouettes and grand jetés and one day I will dance to all of these songs myself.

-Primary method for discovering new music?
+What’s your primary method for discovering new music?

 TV shows, movies, documentaries and other videos about dance are always a great way to find new songs for my playlists, and then, when I discovered some songs I really like, I always use Spotify’s radio feature – I’m kind of addicted to it.
 There are so many songs and artists I probably wouldn’t have found without it.